Analyzing Infrastructure LiDAR Placement with Realistic LiDAR Simulation Library: Analyzing Infrastructure LiDAR Placement

 As mentioned above, the pipeline of simulate-and-evaluate, which includes data collection, model training, and performance evaluation is still effort-costly.
 Although we use the same traffic scenario for experiments, the evaluation still depends on the training and testing traffic scenario, i.e., training and testing data.
 To accelerate the evaluation of infrastructure LiDAR placement and to avoid the influence of traffic scenarios, we design two traffic-irrelevant surrogate metrics, Infrastructure Density, and Infrastructure Normalized Uniformity Coefficient.
 These two metrics help us evaluate the placement of LiDARs quickly for choosing better placement plans.

-\textbf{Infrastructure LOB in the Region of Interest.} LiDAR Occupation Board (LOB) \cite{kini2020sensor} is originally proposed for evaluating LiDAR on vehicles, where LiDAR Occupation Boards are several real boards that are placed around the vehicle LiDAR to evaluate the number of effective LiDAR points.
+\textbf{Infrastructure LOB in ROI.} LiDAR Occupation Board (LOB) \cite{kini2020sensor} is originally proposed for evaluating LiDAR on vehicles, where LiDAR Occupation Boards are several real boards that are placed around the vehicle LiDAR to evaluate the number of effective LiDAR points.
 Inspired by this idea, we design a virtual LOB used for infrastructure LiDAR placement problems, named InfraLOB.
 The difference between LOB and InfraLOB is that InfraLOB is a virtual region of interest, where we expect infrastructure sensors to perceive the environment precisely.
-According to the actual situation of the intersection, taking into account the possible installation location of LiDAR and the traffic flow at the intersection, we delineate a rectangular region as large as possible as the region of interest.
+According to the actual situation of the intersection, taking into account the possible installation location of LiDAR and the traffic flow at the intersection, we delineate a rectangular region as large as possible as our ROI.
 This virtual region is our InfraLOB, as shown in Figure \ref{lob}.

 \textbf{Infrastructure Density and Infrastructure Normalized Uniformity Coefficient.} To quantify point cloud distribution in InfraLOB, we use Infrastructure Density(InfraD) and Infrastructure Normalized Uniformity Coefficient(InfraNUC).
-InfraD describes the density of the point cloud within the InfraLOB, which can be calculated as,
+InfraD describes the density of point cloud within the InfraLOB, which can be calculated as,

 where $N$ is the number of points within the InfraLOB region, $S$ is the area of InfraLOB region.

 InfraNUC is a variant of Normalized Uniformity Coefficient (NUC) \cite{li2019pu}.
 NUC is a measure of the overall uniformity of the point set across all objects in the test dataset.
 In our problem, there is only one object, the InfraLOB described above.
 We propose InfraNUC to quantify the uniformity of InfraLOB point cloud distribution.
 First, according to the size of the region of interest, calculate the area of InfraLOB.
 Then, within the area, the semantic information of the LiDAR is used to obtain the label of the target road surface, and the corresponding point cloud data in the InfraLOB is filtered out.
 We then randomly select a certain number of equally sized disks in the InfraLOB region.
 Traverse all disks and calculate the number of point clouds in each disk and their average.
 Then calculate the standard deviation of the points in the disk.
 InfraNUC can be calculated as,